psf/black/docs/usage_and_configuration/black_docker_image.md

 - `latest_prerelease` - tag created when a new alpha (prerelease) version of _Black_ is released.\
   ℹ Recommended for users who want to preview or test alpha versions of _Black_.
-Note that the most recent release may be newer than any prerelease.
+Note that the most recent release may be newer than any prerelease, because no prereleases are created before most releases.
 - `latest` - tag used for the newest image of _Black_.\
   ℹ Recommended for users who always want to use the latest version of _Black_, even before it is released.